maurofaccin/DataCovVac/README.md

 ## Codes

-In the `code` folder we provide a number of python scripts that extract the data needed to plot.
+In the `covvac-code` folder we provide a number of python scripts that extract the data needed to plot.
 The code requires that the tweets (once hydrated) will be separated in daily chunks of:

 ```